three-headed-giant/it/README.md

 }
 ```

-Buutt, i want something more specific.
-Like i want to find all calls to `xyz` function with 2 arguments only inside of a class inside of a class, can you implement this feature?
+Buutt, what if i want something more specific?
+Like what if i want to find all calls to `xyz` function with 2 arguments only inside of a class inside of a class, can you implement this feature?
 Nop, but you can.

 ```py
 xyz()